criticalinfralab/criticalinfralab/print-automation/README.md

 - [x] cover page
   - [x] need to add logo infralab to front page
   - [x] need to add background image to front page
-- [] style toc and place it correctly
+- [x] style toc and place it correctly

 ### Nice to have

 the following things would be nice to have but require much more time:

 - [] Make page generation use pagedjs-cli as well
-  - [] footnote counter not working with pagedjs, but it works with weasyprint
+  - [] custom footnote counter not working correctly with pagedjs (ignores `before:` when counting)
   - [] pagedjs-cli page bottom rendering sucks
+  - [] pagedjs-cli fails to render the page numbers in toc
 - [] improve footnote placement - we want to have them at the bottom of the page, not right after the text
 - [] improve citation rendering and layout